laurianne29/natours-project/README.md

 ## About

 Here is my first one page create in Scss with some advanced Css properties.
-This is from a course available on Udemy done by Jonas Schmedtmann called "Advanced CSS and Sass".

-This is the first project of the course which we can divided into three part :
-* <strong>natours-project :
-  * Advanced Css and Scss
-  * Advanced Responsive Design</strong>

-* trillo-project :
-  * Master Flexbox

-* nexter-project :
-  * Master Css Grid Layouts

 ## Requirements